 Director of Music, Dr. Bryan Baker

 As a pianist, Bryan has performed across the United States and in Europe.
 Locally he has performed in Davies Symphony Hall, Herbst Theater, at the Stern Grove Festival, and on the Old First Concert Series.
-During recent seasons, he performed with the Kensington Symphony Orchestra, the California Chamber Symphony, the New Millennium Strings, and the San Francisco Concerto Orchestra in concertos by Mozart, Beethoven, St-Säens, and Shostakovitch.
+During recent seasons, he performed with the Kensington Symphony Orchestra, the California Chamber Symphony, the New Millennium Strings, and the San Francisco Concerto Orchestra in concertos by Mozart, Beethoven, Saint-Saëns, and Shostakovich.

 Principal Organist, Katya Kolesnikova

 They came to America first living in Chicago, where Katya worked as a church organist, piano and organ teacher and performer.
-She continues doing so, currently residing in the San Francisco Bay Area.
+She continues doing so, now residing in the San Francisco Bay Area.
 She plays primarily for the Unitarian Universalist Church of Berkeley in Sunday services and at special concerts such as the Messiah Sing Along held in late December.